mousepawmedia/devdocs/source/guides/staff.rst

 * Differential (see :ref:`phab_differential`)

-  * Submit and maintain Differentials for your code revisions.
+  * Submit and maintain Revisions for your code revisions.

-  * Review other people's Differentials.
+  * Review other people's Revisions.

 * Pholio (see :ref:`phab_pholio`)